Fan Fic / Battle Fantasia Project

 - Dream Within a Dream: The method by which the Nightmare Factory trick Signum into revealing everything she knows about the Lyrical Nanoha crew.

-- Driven to Suicide: Akiko right at the start.
+- Driven to Suicide: Akiko right at the start, kicking off the whole thing.
 She gets better.

 - Earth Is the Center of the Universe: Earth is drawing an unusually high amount of Dark Kingdom activity and an equally unusual number of magical girls.